geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/goals.md

 Evaluation criteria:
 * Usability evaluation of 1.0 user base with respect to app documentation.

-## 4. Gather evidence-based successful use cases
+## 4. Gather evidence-based "testimonials"

 We hope that the 1.0 release period will result in examples of "successful" use of GGC to solve real world problems for gardeners.
 Example use cases include: